kodecocodes/i9t/multitasking/multitasking.markdown

 By Soheil Azarpour

 Apple introduced a game changing feature for iPad in iOS 9 called **multitasking**.
+Multitasking allows you to split the screen between two running apps, and interact with them at the same time on one screen.
+For example you can read a proposal in your emails, while researching the topic in Safari next to it.
+You can also enjoy watching your favorite sport show at the same time on the same screen.
+And all of this happens on an iPad that you hold in  hands while you lounge on a couch!
+This is super powerful!

 Multitasking completely changes the way a lot of users use their iPads.
 Users can now consider the iPad as a serious computer replacement.

 In this chapter you learn how to update an existing app so that it plays nicely in a split view along with other apps.